marcosQuesada/GO-practices/README.md

 GO-practices
 ============

--goroutine star scheme
+#### goroutine star scheme
-	Spawn N goroutines from a hub, you must be able to send messages to any goroutine Goroutines will exit if received kill command
+ Write a function which starts N processes in a star, and sends a message to each of them, if kill command has been sent the processes should terminate gracefully.

--goroutine ring exercise
+#### goroutine ring exercise
-	Create a ring from spawnned N goroutines, pass message on ring  M times
+ Write a function which starts N processes in a ring, and sends a message M times around all the processes in the ring.
+After the messages have been sent the processes should terminate gracefully.

+#### auto expired goroutines
+ Spawn a goroutine adding timer expirancy, when a key is pressed, goroutine will reset its expiration time.